Liberty University’s Online Cybersecurity Degree Gets Endorsement from NSA and DHS

 Bachelor’s of IT with Data Networking and Security Recognized by NSA and DHS

 On August 16, Liberty University announced that its Center for Cyber Excellence has been formally recognized by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense Education (CAE-CDE).
-The CAE program aims to reduce vulnerability in the national information infrastructure by supporting research and teaching dedicated to cybersecurity and cyber defense.
+The CAE program aims to decrease vulnerability in the nationwide information infrastructure.
 Notably, Liberty University had to undergo a thorough evaluation by the NSA and DHS to ensure it meets the CAE-CDE’s rigorous requirements.
 Several Liberty University departments, including the Office of the Provost, IT, IT Security, the Registrar, Center for Academic Development, and Career Center, as well as several related schools, including Liberty University’s Helms School of Government and the School of Business, participated in the CAE-CDE assessment.

 Dr. Allen Harper, online chair and executive director of the Liberty University’s Center for Cyber Excellence, welcomed the endorsement: “This is a very distinguished honor for Liberty and allows us to join a select community of schools that have programs that demonstrate the nation’s highest levels of excellence in cybersecurity.
 This designation is widely accepted as the gold standard for a cyber program.”
 Dr. David Calland, interim dean, noted, “The driving force behind every change we implement in the School of Business is creating increasing value for our students…We are thrilled with this achievement, and we look forward to the impact on our students in the program.”